dashxboard/.github/profile/README.md

 ## License

-This project is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+This project is licensed under the [GNU GPLv3 license](https://choosealicense.com/licenses/gpl-3.0/).